QuantEcon/lecture-python-advanced.myst/_sources/smoothing.md

 * In the two-state Markov chain case,  two such securities are traded  each period.
 * In an $N$ state Markov state version,  $N$ such securities are traded each period.
-* In a continuous state Markov state version, a continuum of such securities are traded each period.
+* In a continuous state Markov state version, a continuum of such securities is traded each period.

 These state-contingent securities are commonly called Arrow securities, after [Kenneth Arrow](https://en.wikipedia.org/wiki/Kenneth_Arrow).